On the Construction of Simply Connected Solvable Lie Groups: First integrals for completely integrable Pfaffian systems with a solvable symmetry algebra

-where $C^i_{jk}$ are the structure constants of a solvable Lie algebra $\lieg$.
-Then there exists $n$ first integrals $f^i : M \to \real$ of $I$ which can be constructed sequentially by quadratures and matrix exponentials through formula \EqRef{FIE}. \end{Corollary}
+and $C^i_{jk}$ are the structure constants of a solvable Lie algebra $\lieg$.
+The $n$ functions $f^i : M \to \real$ constructed sequentially by quadratures and matrix exponentials through formula \EqRef{FIE} are a complete set of first integrals for $I$. \end{Corollary}